-In addition to aflatoxin B1, all materials were also analysed for protein, dietary fibre and moisture content, which serve as control variables to evaluate the applied sampling methods.
+In addition to aflatoxin B1, all materials have also been analysed for protein, dietary fibre and moisture content, which serve as control variables to evaluate the applied sampling methods.
 For TMR components containing no detectable aflatoxin, protein, dietary fibre and moisture are used as control variables to determine required sampling frequency for reflecting inherent material heterogeneity.

-The replication experiments used for characterising 3-D lots also allow comparison of the sampling variances originating at different sampling stages (i.e. primary sampling, secondary sampling, tertiary sampling etc.).
+The replication experiments used for characterizing 3-D lots also allow comparison of the sampling variances originating at different sampling stages (i.e. primary sampling, secondary sampling, tertiary sampling etc.).
 Figure 3 shows a result of the sampling variances in the different sampling stages for one of the TMR components, protein content.
 For nearly all materials and analytes in the study, similar results established the primary sampling variance as completely dominating over the secondary and tertiary sampling variance.
 This also confirmed the correctness of the mass reduction procedures used.

-In contrast to Figure 3, Figure 4 shows the sampling variance of dietary fibre for a different TMR component (proprietary), revealing that the sampling variance decreases from primary to secondary sampling stage, but actually increases in magnitude in the tertiary sampling stage.
+In contrast to figure 3, figure 4 shows the sampling variance of dietary fibre for a different TMR component (proprietary), revealing that the sampling variance decreases from primary to secondary sampling stage, but actually increases in magnitude in the tertiary sampling stage.
 This latter is a clear indication that an incorrect sampling procedure was used at this stage.
-This example demonstrates how a replication experiment allows detection of "hidden" sampling errors.
-In this particular case, it was discovered that grab samples were extracted to gain the final test portion (despite the predesigned, correct mass reduction steps), disobeying the TOS' principles of sampling correctness.
-After correction of this incorrect procedure (replacement by a bedblending technique), the sampling variance of the tertiary sampling stage decreased to a level below the secondary sampling variance, confirming reduction, or elimination of the incorrect mass reduction procedure.
+This example demonstrates how a replication experiment allows detection of 'hidden'

-Figure 3.
-Typical example of comparison of sampling variances from different sampling stages.
-Dominance of primary sampling variance over secondary and tertiary sampling variance is the typical case.
+different sampling stages.
+Dominance of primary sampling variances from secondary and tertiary sampling variance is the typical case.